List of YuYu Hakusho characters: Shinobu Sensui

-Itsuki/ Gatekeeper
+Itsuki/Gatekeeper

 Itsuki (樹), also known as Gatekeeper (Gētokīpā), is a demon who was Sensui's partner as an Underworld Detective.
 They were enemies when they first met, and Itsuki lost the fight, but Sensui spared him after seeing a glimpse of his human side.
 He anticipated Sensui's madness before it began, based on the quality of his pure soul, and looked forward to watching him sink into despair at the horrors he was unable to rationalize.
 Itsuki is a Dark Night Stroker (闇撫, Yaminabe), a demon who possesses the Shadow Hands (影ノ手, Kage no Te), which allows him to traverse dimensions and who can control lesser demons in different dimensions, such as the 2-D demon Inverse Man (裏男, Ura Otoko).
 He is the one who creates the portal to the Demon Plane.
 Itsuki has the Inverse Man transport Kuwabara, Kurama, and Hiei to hyperspace to watch Yusuke's fight with Sensui without interference or escape.
-After Sensui's death, Itsuki informs Koenma that he can not have Sensui's soul as he does not want to go to the Underworld and takes the body into another dimension.
+After Sensui's death, Itsuki informs Koenma that he cannot have Sensui's soul, as he didn't want to go to the Underworld, and takes his body into another dimension, so they can stay together for eternity.
 Itsuki is one of Togashi's favorite characters.
 After the series ended, Togashi stated that he wished he had been able to expand on the character's twisted psyche.
 He also noted the portion of the plot where Itsuki speaks inside the Inverse Man to be his favorite of the series because it reflects how the manga artist was feeling at the time.

-Minoru Kamiya / Doctor
+Minoru Kamiya/Doctor

-Minoru Kamiya (神谷 実, Kamiya Minoru), also known as Doctor (Dokutā), is a human physician and one of Sensui's comrades.
-His Doctor ability allows him to use his hands like scalpels, reattach limbs, and create and infect people within his territory with an aura virus.
-Kamiya also enhanced his physical abilities and can control the adrenaline, so he does not feel pain.
+Minoru Kamiya (神谷 実, Kamiya Minoru), also known as Doctor (Dokutā), is a human physician and one of Sensui's companions.
+His medical skills allow him to use his hands as scalpels, reattach limbs, and create an aura virus to infect people in his territory.
+Kamiya also enhanced his physical abilities and can control adrenaline, so he does not feel pain.
 He knows that finishing the portal to the Demon Plane will mean the destruction of the Human World and himself, but believes that death by a demon is a fitting end for him over disease or old age.
-Kamiya is killed by Yusuke, saving those infected by his virus, but is quickly revived by Genkai and then arrested.
+Kamiya is defeated by Yusuke, saving those infected by his virus, but is cured by Genkai and then arrested.
 At the end of the arc, Kamiya escapes from jail, resuscitates Hagiri, and reconstructs his own face to evade police.
 He later dubbed his ability "psychic healing" and founded the dojo of the Miracle Hand.